alanb128/gps-block/README.md

 # gps-block
-Easily add gps functionality to your project.
+Easily pull GPS data from a cheap GPS module.

 ## Overview

 The [GPS NEO-6M](https://www.amazon.com/gp/product/B07P8YMVNT/ref=ppx_yo_dt_b_asin_title_o01_s01?ie=UTF8&psc=1) is a decent and very inexpensive GPS module.
 This project creates a container you can add to your project to retrieve data from the GPS module via HTTP or MQTT.
-(If you aren't using containers, you can still run or modify the gps.py example)
+(If you aren't using containers, you can still use or modify the gps.py file as an example)

 This gps-block is intended to be used via the USB (not serial) connection and has been tested on a Raspberry Pi 4.
+It runs great on [balenaCloud](https://www.balena.io/) for IoT devices!

 ## Installation